-The Title IX Office (617-989-4119) and the Office of Residential and Commuter Life (617-989-4160) routinely assist students in reporting crimes and serious incidents while the Office of Employee Relations & Engagement (617-989-4190) assists faculty and staff.
+The Title IX Office (617-989-4119), Dean of Students Office, and the Office of Residential and Commuter Life (617-989-4160) routinely assist students in reporting crimes and serious incidents while the Office of Human Resources (617-989-4190) assists faculty and staff.
 Counseling and other victim support services are available upon request to all students and employees at Wentworth.
 Wentworth Police and the offices mentioned above will always assist community members and assist in reporting crime.